aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 * `PROFILE_NAME` is the profile name for the account
 * `LOCATION` is the S3 location of the query file.
 For example, for the bucket we described earlier, the location would be `S3://[ACCOUNT_ID]-us-east-1-satcompbucket/test.cnf`.
 * `NUM_WORKERS` is the number of worker nodes to allocate for this problem.
 Again, we recommend that you start with `NUM_WORKERS` as `1` when beginning.
 For parallel solvers, you should set `NUM_WORKERS` to `0`.
+* `TIMEOUT` is an optional parameter that sets the timeout in seconds for the solver.
+Defaults to 60s.
+* `NAME` is an optional parameter providing a name for the solver (in case you want to host multiple solvers within one container.
+Defaults to the empty string)
+* `FORMAT` is an optional parameter providing the problem format.
+Defaults to the empty string.
+* `ARGS` is an optional parameter allowing one or more arguments to be passed to the solver.
+Defaults to the empty list.

 The leader container will pull the message off of the queue, fetch the problem from S3, and begin execution.
 For more information on the steps performed, see [Extending the Solver Base Container](#understanding-the-solver-architecture-and-extending-the-competition-base-leader-container) below.